St. Ignatius Cathedral

 St. Ignatius Cathedral or Xujiahui Cathedral is the largest Roman Catholic cathedral with a history of over 90 years.
 It is located in the Xujiahui district to the north of Shanghai Stadium.

 The cathedral was originally built in 1906, but was destroyed during the Cultural Revolution; it has just recently been restored to its original beauty.
 As a missionary center, the cathedral grounds once included a library, an orphanage, a college, a publishing house, and its own weather station.
 Today only the church, part of the school, and the recently reopened library remain.
 Its vast interior of altars, stone columns, Gothic ceilings, stained glass windows, and paintings of the Last Supper and Stations of the Cross are yet another chapter in Shanghai's living history of European architecture.
 Services are available every Sunday morning.
-See famous churches and mosques in China.

 - Things to Do

 - Things to Do With Kids